LeoKwo/leokwo.github.io/resume.md

 # Summary

 I personally do not think I am qualified for this job.
 But since I am required to write something here.
 Here you go.
 Think of this text as a placeholder of some sorts.
-If you made it this far, then I guess it worked. :D
+If you made it this far, then I guess it worked. :smiley:

 # Education and Work Experience